python-control/python-control/doc/statesp.rst

 state space systems and design state feedback controllers.
-The functionality described here is mainly specific to state space system representations; additional functions for analysis of linear input/output systems are defined in the next section and can also be applied to LTI systems in state space form.
+The functionality described here is mainly specific to state space system representations; additional functions for analysis of linear input/output systems, including transfer functions and frequency response data systems, are defined in the next section and can also be applied to LTI systems in state space form.